Matt-8A/Codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- Keeping everything centered without use of constraints.
+Issues with object placement with different devices when constraints added.

 ## Video Walkthrough